molnara/crimson-veil/docs/DESIGN_DOCUMENT.md

 - World should feel infinite and explorable
 - Crafting should be intuitive (combine materials → get tools)
 - Players create their own goals
+- Weather stays in place - you walk through rain/snow zones

 **From Valheim:**
 - Biomes gate progression naturally (you CAN go to mountains early, but you'll die)